gogiasss/simplepasswordgen/README.md

 **5. Contact Us**

-If you have any questions about this Privacy Policy, please contact us at: [Your Support Email Address]
+If you have any questions about this Privacy Policy, please contact us at: rvaliev.dev@gmail.com

 ---